 Using the Aspen Institute method of text-based dialogue, building a strong community of Fellows, and leveraging the Institute's commitment to high-integrity, action-oriented leadership, the program inspires selected Finance Fellows to consider values and perspectives necessary for effective, enlightened leadership in finance—and in society at-large.
-Fellows also undertake a leadership venture of their own designed to challenge themselves and advance the role of finance in society.
-See a list of all the Finance Leaders Fellowship here.
+Fellows also undertake a leadership venture of their own, designed to challenge themselves and advance the role of finance in society.
+See a list of all the Finance Leaders Fellows here.